Ordinary76/Ordinary76/README.md

 # :man_technologist: About me:

 I'm Yandex Data Analyst graduate since December 2022.
 On my page you can find some of my projects made during my studying.
-Searching for a job now in IT sphere.
+Searching for a job in IT sphere.

 # What am I good at? :
+ - A/B analyse
+ - Hypotes varification
+ - Correlation varification

  ![](https://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=Ordinary76)